Research topics

 Molecular aquaculture

-Our oyster survey helped to detect the presence of an exotic species, Magallana bilineata (the black-scar oyster), in far north Queensland.
+Our oyster survey also helped to detect the presence of an exotic species, Magallana bilineata (the black-scar oyster), in far north Queensland.
 Read about this detection here.

 Shellfish reef restoration

-Shellfish reefs are culturally, economically, and ecologically important, but have almost entirely disappeared from Australia’s coastlines.
+Shellfish reefs are culturally, economically, and ecologically important, but are now classified as functionally extinct across much of the globe.
 A number of oyster reef restoration projects have commenced within Australia, however (in Queensland at least) very little is known about the target oyster species, their current abundances, and how species composition affects the ecosystem services provided by these reefs.
-We are currently assisting both the ‘Restore Pumicestone Passage’ and the ‘Bring back the fish’ initiatives by using molecular techniques to reveal more about the oysters that exist within these ecosystems.
-Read more about our latest project in the Noosa estuary here.